sapegin/squirrelsong/Contributing.md

-## Debugging Visual Studio Code themes

-1. `cd` to the theme package.
-2. `code `.
-3. Press F5.

-To debug tokens, open command palette (Cmd+Shift+P), and select "Inspect Editor Tokens and Scopes".
+# Contributing

+See `Contributing.md` files in theme folders.

 ## Colors

-See the [light/palette.json](./light/palette.json) file to the list of colors.
+See the [light/palette.json](./light/palette.json) and [dark/palette.json](./dark/palette.json) files for the list of colors.

-Primary colors plus 80 and 40 opacity, and high contrast.